 Start making your own:

 Bread is a good place to start.
-Pick up a bread machine at your local thrift store, some flour, yeast, and salt.
+Pick up a bread machine at your local thrift store (or grab a brand new one here), some flour, yeast, and salt.
 Before you know it, your house will smell heavenly and you’ll never want to go back to store-bought bread again.

 Something we didn’t realize was that the paddle of our bread maker was going to get stuck in the bottom of our bread loaf.
 Lots of people just pull it out or chisel it out.
 In my experience though, bread maker bread is shaped like a brick and it makes it very awkward to use.